lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 6.**

-1\.Two curable evils: "solitary", "bound with chains."
+1\.
+Two curable evils: "solitary", "bound with chains."

-2\.Two rich blessings: "set in families, ""bringeth out."
+2\.
+Two rich blessings: "set in families, ""bringeth out."

-3\.One monster evil, and its miserable consequences.
+3\.
+One monster evil, and its miserable consequences.

 **Verses 7-8.**

-1\.God has his seasons for delivering his people from their troubles: *When thou,* etc.
+1\.
+God has his seasons for delivering his people from their troubles: *When thou,* etc.

-2\.His deliverance is complete: *The earth shook,* etc.; all things gave way before him.
+2\.
+His deliverance is complete: *The earth shook,* etc.; all things gave way before him.

-3\.The deliverance is greater for the delay.
+3\.
+The deliverance is greater for the delay.

 (a) It is so in itself.